Wild horses targeted for roundup in Utah rangeland clash

 The BLM puts the free-roaming wild horse and burro population across western states at more than 40,600, which it says on its website exceeds by nearly 14,000 the number of animals it believes "can exist in balance with other public rangeland resources and uses."

-But Deniz Bolbol, a spokeswoman for the California-based American Wild Horse Preservation Campaign, cited 2013 BLM statistics to say there were an estimated 400-500 horses in Iron County, although those federal statistics did not break the numbers down precisely by county.

-Wild horse advocates point out that the tens of thousands of wild horses on BLM property pales in comparison with the millions of private livestock grazing on public lands managed by the agency.
+Wild horse advocates point out that the tens of thousands of wild horses on BLM property pales into comparison with the millions of private livestock grazing on public lands managed by the agency.

-"The American public owns this land, it's not just a few ranchers in Iron County, and so the lands need to be managed for all Americans," Bolbol said.

 Wild horses have not been culled due to budget constraints, according to Utah BLM officials, who say their herds grow by roughly 20 percent per year.